About the Royal Highland Yacht Club

-If you think that you may, at some point in the future, want to apply for a Permit to Fly a Blue Ensign on your yacht, I would like to draw your attention to one of the conditions for such a permit; all registered owners of a yacht must be a member of the RHYC before a permit can be issued.
+If you think that you may, at some point in the future, want to apply for a Permit to Fly a Blue Ensign on your yacht, we would like to draw your attention to one of the conditions for such a permit; all registered owners of a yacht must be a member of the RHYC before a permit can be issued.
 There are other conditions which apply – these can be obtained via the Club’s website or by contacting the Secretary.
 The Club encourages the wearing of Blue Ensigns on members’ yachts in exercise of this cherished privilege.

 Like any other organisation, the Club is run by a management committee with a Commodore at its head rather than the more conventional President or Chairman.
 The Commodore is the Principal Flag Officer and afloat will fly the Club burgee with a swallowtail.
-Ordinary members may fly a triangular burgee, which is a saltire with a crown in the centre, as at the masthead of these web pages.
+Ordinary members may fly a triangular burgee, which is a saltire with a crown in the centre, as shown at the masthead of these web pages.